azhurb/RoboND-Perception-Project/writeup.md

 ```python
 outlier_filter = cloud.make_statistical_outlier_filter()
 ```
-I keep getting an error: `TypeError: __cinit__() takes exactly 1 positional argument (0 given)` I tried to find a solution for many hours.
-The next day in the Slack channel I saw that it was a problem with `pcl`.
+I keep getting an error:
+`TypeError: __cinit__() takes exactly 1 positional argument (0 given)`

+I tried to find a solution for many hours.
+The next day on the Slack channel I saw that it was a problem with `pcl`.
 I pulled out updated from the upstream git, reinstall pcl and problem was solved!

+The next problem I got trying to save `yaml` file.
+I keep getting an error:
+`TypeError: data type not understood`
+After some investigation it turned out that some elements of the dictionary had specific types - `numpy` types.
+For instance `object_name` element in the dictionary have `numpy.string_` type.
+Therefore, I had to perform type casting for each element of the dictionary using `int()`, `str()` and `float()` functions.
+I also published a solution of the problem on the Slack #udacity_perception channel.